charliemitchell/glad/README.md

 ---

-### Glad Exposes any of it's dependencies or tools to you via the glad object.
+### Glad Exposes any of its dependencies or tools to you via the glad object.
 ```

     require('glad').mongoose  // <-- the mongoose ODM